Tickets for the Van Gogh Museum in Amsterdam must be bought online in advance — tickets are no longer sold at the museum itself.

 The artworks on display change often with the permanent collection frequently enhanced by loaned works as well as temporary exhibitions.
 The temporary exhibitions are usually of exceptional quality and included in the general admission ticket.

 The visitor entrance to the Van Gogh Museum is between the main Rietveld Building and the oval Kurokawa Wing, which is usually used for temporary displays.
 This new building improves the visitor’s experience but changing to only online time-slot tickets in 2018 finally cut down the endless queues of visitors trying to enter the museum each day.
+The reserved time slot is for admission at the main doors.
+Once inside, visitors may visit the main museum and temporary exhibitions in any order.

 Buying Tickets for the Van Gogh Museum

-Tickets are only available online and no longer sold at the museum itself.
+Tickets are only available online and are no longer sold at the museum itself.
 All Van Gogh Museum tickets are time-slot tickets with a specific 30-minute admission window.
 (It is not valid after this half-hour but if you miss it, it may still be worth a try.)

 Opening Hours of the Van Gogh Museum Amsterdam